kintone-workshops/ai-kintone-gallery/docs/Workshop_Steps.md

         let file = new File([imageBlob], "test.png", { type: 'image/png', lastModified: isoDateString })
 ```

-Finally we have our dateTime and our image file, so let's save to our database for viewing later.
-We'll be calling the [Kintone PUT request](../src/requests/kintonePUTRequest.js) function, and like we explained in the beginning, giving it our `recordID` to update, the `isoDateString`, and our image `file`.
+Finally, we have our `dateTime` and our image file, so let's save them to our database for viewing later.
+We will call the [Kintone PUT request](../src/requests/kintonePUTRequest.js) function, and as we explained in the beginning, give it our `recordID` to update the `isoDateString` and our image `file`.

 ```js
     generateButton.onclick = () => {